 You can claim the amount it will cost you to replace the property that has been damaged or destroyed.
 This may only be the second hand value of the goods, unless it would not be possible to buy second hand replacements.
 If you have original receipts, this will help to prove their worth.

-Collect as much evidence as you can - if possible don't throw damaged items away, and take photographs of them.
+Collect as much evidence as you can – if possible don't throw damaged items away, and take photographs of them.
 These could prove useful in court.
-Keep receipts of anything you've had to replace.
+Keep receipts of anything that you had to replace.

-You are entitled to claim compensation if you've suffered inconvenience or have not been able to use your home in the normal way as a result of your landlord's failure to do repairs.
+You are entitled to claim compensation if you have suffered inconvenience or have not been able to use your home in the normal way as a result of your landlord's failure to do repairs.
 The amount you get will depend on how serious the repairs were and the affect they have had on you.
-Only the tenant can claim for this - not anyone else in the household.
+Only the tenant can claim for this, not anyone else in the household.